dressupucla/learn-git/dressup_profiles_exercise/setup.md

 4. Install a good text editor.
 I recommend Atom (https://atom.io), but Sublime and Text Wrangler are also great.

+5. Check to see if Git is installed:

+`git`

+The Terminal should print out a list of git commands.
+If you get an error message, then you'll need to install Git (this is unlikely since Macs have Git preinstalled).

+6. Sign up for a GitHub account: https://github.com *Don't forget your username and password!*

 That's it!
 Let Dawn know if you run into any issues or have questions.

 If you are a Windows user and know you want to create websites using Jekyll, you can find install instructions and tips here: https://jekyllrb.com/docs/windows/